What is asbestos?

 Studies in people

 Inhalation of asbestos fibers has been linked to an increased risk of lung cancer in many studies of asbestos-exposed workers.
+This increased risk is seen with all forms of asbestos (there is no “safe” type of asbestos in terms of lung cancer risk).
 In general, the greater the exposure to asbestos, the higher the risk of lung cancer.
 Most cases of lung cancer in asbestos workers occur at least 15 years after initial exposure to asbestos.

-Mesothelioma is a rare form of cancer that affects the thin membranes lining organs in the chest (pleura) and abdomen (peritoneum).
+Mesothelioma is a rare form of cancer that most often affects the thin membranes lining organs in the chest (pleura) and abdomen (peritoneum).
 Mesothelioma is closely linked with asbestos; most cases of mesothelioma result from direct exposure to asbestos at work.
+This cancer is also linked to all forms of asbestos, although amphibole asbestos appears to be more potent (causes cancer at lower levels of exposure) than chrysotile..

-Studies have found an increased risk of mesothelioma among workers who are exposed to asbestos, as well as among their family members and people living in the neighborhoods surrounding asbestos factories and mines.
-Although the risk of developing mesothelioma increases with the amount of asbestos exposure, there is no way to measure the minimum amount of asbestos exposure that can lead to mesothelioma.
-However, mesothelioma is very rare in the general population of the United States.
+Studies have found an increased risk of mesothelioma among workers who are exposed to asbestos.
+There is also an increased risk of mesothelioma among family members of workers and people living in the neighborhoods surrounding asbestos factories and mines.
+Although the risk of developing mesothelioma increases with the amount of asbestos exposure, there is no clear safe level of asbestos exposure in terms of mesothelioma risk.

 Mesotheliomas typically take a long time to develop.
 The time between first exposure to asbestos and diagnosis of mesothelioma is usually 30 years or more.
 Unfortunately, the risk of mesothelioma does not drop with time after exposure to asbestos.
 The risk appears to be lifelong.